nishantrpai/baseplay/README.md

 - ~~Accelerate dev process with localhost for hardhat~~
 - Verify signature in contract to avoid players directly interacting with contract
 - Check on testnet
+- Remove the drop of achievement, we only want to keep a transaction on chain without signing it

 Dashboard:
 - ~~Get my games in gamefactory~~